fieldsoftheworld/ftw-inference-api/README.md

 The API provides the following endpoints:

 - `GET /`: Root endpoint that returns basic API information
+- `PUT /example`: Compute field boundaries for a small area quickly and return as GeoJSON
 - `POST /projects`: Create a new project
 - `GET /projects`: List all projects
 - `GET /projects/{project_id}`: Get details of a specific project
 - `PUT /projects/{project_id}/images/{window}`: Upload an image for a project (window can be 'a' or 'b')
 - `PUT /projects/{project_id}/inference`: Run inference on project images
+- `PUT /projects/{project_id}/polygons`: Run polygonization on inference results
 - `GET /projects/{project_id}/inference`: Get inference results for a project

 ## Authentication